 Master of Arts in Humanitarian Assistance

-The Master of Arts in Humanitarian Assistance consists of two semesters of academic work, requiring students to complete eight semester-long courses and one Masters thesis.
+The Master of Arts in Humanitarian Assistance consists of two semesters of academic work, requiring students to complete 10 degree credits and a Capstone Project.

 The Master of Arts in Humanitarian Assistance is offered to mid-career professionals from government, international, national and private organizations and agencies, as well as independent professionals.
 The program is tailored for practitioners who expect to continue working in related fields, including those who will return to their agencies upon completion of this degree program and those who are between jobs or anticipating a change of focus in their humanitarian assistance careers.
 The recruitment and admissions process seeks to attract a mix of people from different countries, backgrounds, and experience, creating an environment where participants learn from both the classroom experience and from each other.